logaretm/vee-validate/docs/concepts/injections.md

 };
 ```

-This will make the component inherit it's parent's validator scope, thus sharing all errors and validation state.
+This will make the component inherit its parent's validator scope, thus sharing all errors and validation state.
 Meaning it has access to the same `errors` and `fields` computed properties as well.

 ::: tip
   If the direct parent isn't able to provide a validator scope, the API will traverse the tree upwards looking for a parent that can.